Tabletop RPG advice for little dragons

 Artificer

-Artificers are a diverse half-caster class, and the biggest thing they bring to the table is versatility.
-They get a lot of utility magic and tool proficiencies, and their subclasses allow them to fill a variety of roles.
-Depending on subclass choice, they can play reasonably well as support characters, tanks, ranged blasters, or frontline strikers.
-As high-intelligence characters, Artificers are skilled investigators and also often serve as a source of knowledge in many areas: magic, history, religion, or nature.
-They also gain the ability to create magic items that can be used either by them or other party members, which can make them more powerful, but can also give them more versatility, such as pulling out a cap that allows them to breathe underwater when no one else in the party is prepared to go diving.
+Artificers are a diverse half-caster class and the biggest thing they bring to the table is versatility.
+They get a lot of utility magic and tool proficiencies, and their subclasses allow them to fill many roles.
+Artificer subclasses are diverse and can play reasonably well as support characters, tanks, ranged blasters, or frontline strikers.
+As high-intelligence characters, Artificers are skilled investigators and often serve as a source of knowledge in many areas: magic, history, religion, or nature.
+They also gain the ability to create magic items that can be used either by them or other party members, which can make them more powerful or give them more versatility, such as pulling out a cap that allows them to breathe underwater when no one else in the party is prepared to go diving.

 Primary Stat: Intelligence